stephenjfox/stephenjfox.github.io/_posts/2019-10-18-First-Random-Post.md

   corrected by a more _knowledgeable_ source
 * note, __not__ someone with more "authority" (unless we align knowledge and authority, for philosopher kingdoms)

-Or don't say a word, because you never know when it's going to be your last
+Or don't say a word, because you never know when you're going to use up your last word.

+Make your speech count.

 [LW change your mind]: https://www.readthesequences.com/Book-II-How-To-Actually-Change-Your-Mind